 Support for the report came from – in addition to Fieldfisher and the eaga Trust – the John Lewis Partnership, the Employee Ownership Association and a number of employee-owned businesses.

-Busting the Millennial Myth – the Power of Purpose was launched at an event today, Friday 11th November 2016, and can be seen here.
+Busting the Millennial Myth – the Power of Purpose was launched at an event on Friday 11th November 2016, and can be seen here.